Gender Equality Architecture Reform

-The Gender Equality Architecture Reform (GEAR) Campaign was a network of over 300 women's, human rights and social justice groups around the world.
+The Gender Equality Architecture Reform (GEAR) campaign was a network of over 300 women's, human rights and social justice groups around the world.

 The GEAR campaign urged UN Member States and the UN Secretariat to move swiftly forward to create a new UN gender equality entity.
-GEAR also urgeds the UN to set up a transparent process now for recruiting the best qualified Under Secretary-General to head this agency.
+GEAR also urges the UN to set up a transparent process now for recruiting the best qualified Under Secretary-General to head this agency.
 The United Nations must move without further delay to implement changes that it has repeatedly recognized as critical to fulfilling its mandate of working for gender equality as a crucial component of development, human rights, peace, and security.

 Background

 In 2006, former Secretary-General of the United Nations Kofi Annan convened a High-Level Panel to explore how the UN system could be strengthened in terms of coherence and coordination in the areas of development, humanitarian affairs and the environment.
 After women from around the world pressured the UN to better address gender equality in the reform process, Kofi Annan asked the Panel to include gender equality as its mandate.
-The Panel's report included recommendations on strengthening the gender equality architecture (GEA), and was endorsed by the current Secretary-General of the United Nations Ban Ki-Moon in March 2007.
+The Panel's report included recommendations on strengthening the gender equality architecture (GEA), and was endorsed by the current Secretary-General of the United Nations Ban Ki-moon in March 2007.